Find Grad Schools

 13 Yearly Graduations

 University of Illinois at Springfield comes in at #19 on our list of the most popular colleges offering master's degrees in human services.
-The average in-state tuition for full-time undergraduates is $9,645 per year, while in-state graduate students, on average, pay $8,375 per year.
-For the 2020-2021 academic year, 13 master's degrees were handed out to human services majors at UIS.
-Of these students, 100% were women and 62% were members of underrepresented racial-ethnic groups.
+Roughly 4,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,758 per year, while in-state graduate students, on average, pay $8,858 per year.
+During the most recent year for which we have data, 13 people received their master's degree in human services from UIS.
+About 87% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to human services that offer master’s degrees.